boomcamp/address-book-fullstack/README.md

 # Project Summary - Fullstack Address Book

-For this project you'll be crafting an Address Book application.
-You'll be responsible for the user interface and its functionality, along with implementing a backend API to persist the data to a database and authorize users.

 The set of technologies you'll be required to use are as follows

 - Web application and UI - [React.js](https://reactjs.org/)
 - Backend Server / API - [Node.js](https://nodejs.org) using the
   [express](https://expressjs.com/) server framework
 - Database - [PostgreSQL](https://www.postgresql.org/)

-This is a comprehensive test of all of you skills as a software developer, you'll be expected to implement each specified feature to the best of your abilities.
-Along with working features, attention will be paid to how you organize your application code.

 ## Getting Started